mikeger/blog/presentations/spm/spm.md

 # What is it about?

+> Swift Package Manager (SPM) is a tool developed by Apple for managing distribution of Swift code.

-I've moved a Rider app (ca. 300K SLOC, 16 external dependencies) to Swift Package Manager.
+I've moved our Rider app (ca. 300K SLOC, 16 external dependencies) to Swift Package Manager.

 I would start with the key points and go in-depth at the end of the presentation.